 Catfish and Mandala: A Two-Wheeled Voyage Through the Landscape

-Participants will read the book before the meeting.
-We will discuss it when we meet.
-Participants are expected to read at least some part of the book.
+Participants are expected to read at least some part of the book so we can discuss it during the meeting.
 Unfortunately this book isn't available in the public library but is available on Kindle and on Amazon.

 Catfish and Mandala is the story of an American odyssey―a solo bicycle voyage around the Pacific Rim to Vietnam―made by a young Vietnamese-American man in pursuit of both his adopted homeland and his forsaken fatherland.